A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: The approximate scenario bracketing procedure

 This shows the claim. \end{proof}

-Proposition~\ref{prop:gappropagation} shows that, if the current master solution~$(\tilde{x},\tilde{z})$ with gap~$p$ for~$\MAS_D$ satisfies $Q(\tilde x, s) \le \tilde z$ for all~$s \in S$, it also has gap~$p$ for~\ref{eq:mod}.
-Therefore, if the goal is to solve~\ref{eq:mod} up to a target gap of~$p$, we can terminate the solution process in this case.
-The following proposition generalizes this statement to the case where only a target gap~$P$ larger than the gap~$p$ obtained for~$\MAS_D$ is to be reached for~\ref{eq:mod}.
+Proposition~\ref{prop:gappropagation} shows that, if the current master solution~$(\tilde{x},\tilde{z})$ with gap~$p$ for~$\MAS_D$ satisfies $Q(\tilde x, s) \le \tilde z$ for all~$s \in S$, it also has gap~$p$ for~\eqref{eq:mod}.
+Therefore, if the goal is to solve~\eqref{eq:mod} up to a target gap of~$p$, we can terminate the solution process in this case.

+Proposition~\ref{prop:zbound} below generalizes this statement to the case where only a target gap~$P$ larger than the gap~$p$ obtained for~$\MAS_D$ is to be reached for~\eqref{eq:mod}.
+This is useful when the master problem has been solved with a gap strictly smaller than the user-defined target gap.
+This is indeed often the case with modern MIP solvers, which usually return solutions with gap strictly smaller than the user-defined target gap.
+Moreover, one can explicitly enforce a gap strictly smaller than the user-defined target gap by setting $\mu < 1$ in Algorithm~\ref{alg:general}, which sets the gap to be reached for~$\MAS_D$ to~$\mu P$.